TheKidCoder/Gauze/README.md

 It is possible to filter & sort across joined tables.

 To start, you need to let **Gauze** know that you are going to make use of a join.
-Simply add the `needs` method to you gauze classes.
+Simply add the `needs` method to your gauze classes.

 ```ruby
   class CustomerFilters < Gauze::Base